nigelhewitt/Logger/README.md

 can't deduce any certain rules that it doesn't break but I think I have a handle on what is intended - aside from the Russian entries that I substitute out with another string that I believe covers the actual callsigns used.
-It decodes all the countries in my current log other than four that I don't actually believe in.
+It decodes all the countries in my current log other than three that are unofficial and one that is just plain weird.

 The ListView source is based on an old Microsoft example with my tweaks.
 The Unit tests are only for the bits that were better tested offline.